COSC-499-W2025/capstone-project-team-7/backend/src/cli/CLI_GUIDE.md

 - The CLI renders profiles (using rich tables when available) and offers actions to create/edit/delete/switch profiles and tweak global settings.

 ### 5. Scanning (src/scanner/*, src/cli/archive_utils.py)
-- `ensure_zip` zips directories while respecting the active profile’s exclusions.
+- `ensure_zip` zips directories while respecting the active profile's exclusions.
 - `parse_zip` produces `ParseResult` objects.
 - `CLIApp` injects `ScanPreferences` from the profile, runs the scan, shows summaries, and exports JSON reports.

+### 6. PDF Analysis (src/local_analysis/pdf_parser.py, src/local_analysis/pdf_summarizer.py)
+- When PDFs are detected during a scan, the CLI automatically offers to analyze them.
+- `PDFParser` extracts text content from PDF files.
+- `PDFSummarizer` generates extractive summaries, key points, and keywords using in-house TF-IDF algorithms.
+- Results are displayed in the CLI via `_render_pdf_summaries()` and included in JSON exports.
+- **Privacy-first**: All processing is done locally; no external LLM services are used.
+- See `src/local_analysis/README.md` for detailed API documentation.

 ## Adding a New Feature